fjoeda/sample-todo-api/README.md

 2. Set the `MONGO_DB_URL` to your MongoDb Database Connection String.
 3. Run the app using django runserver command.
 `python ./manage.py runserver`
-4. Access swagger the documentation on `/todo-api/docs`
+4. Access swagger-based documentation on `/todo-api/docs`